Risk Assessment and Modeling - Human Exposure Model (HEM)

 HEM4 contains (1) an atmospheric dispersion model, AERMOD , with included meteorological data, and (2) U.S. Census Bureau population data at the Census block level.
 The current HEM version utilizes 2020 Census data (Note: the model and its datasets have been populated for the 50 states, DC, PR, and the VI only), although alternate receptor data can be used to model facilities within and outside the U.S. Each source in HEM4 must be accurately located by latitude and longitude (or Universal Transverse Mercator) coordinates, and its release parameters must be specified.
 These include stack height, exit velocity, emission rate, etc. Based on the inputs for source parameters and the meteorological data, AERMOD estimates the magnitude and distribution of ambient air concentrations in the vicinity of each source.
 The model is generally used to estimate these concentrations within a radial distance of 50 kilometers (about 30 miles) from the source.
 Exposure estimates generated in HEM4 are the ambient air concentrations predicted by AERMOD, in micrograms per cubic meter.
 These exposure estimates are actually surrogates because exposure variables (e.g., duration, human activity patterns, residential occupancy period, etc.) are not explicitly addressed.
 In HEM4, these exposure estimates are combined with pollutant health reference values to estimate cancer risks and noncancer hazards, cancer incidence, and other risk measures.

-User's Guides - Those planning to use HEM are encouraged to carefully review the User's Guides.
-They describe technical information about the models and the steps involved in running them.
+HEM User's Guide - Those planning to use HEM are encouraged to carefully review the User's Guide.
+It describes technical information about the model and the steps involved in running it.

 Peer Review and Publications